Back to all posts

 Is Narvarte a good World Cup 2026 base in Mexico City?

-Yes for travelers who want quieter nights, better monthly value, and practical transit access without paying peak Roma or Condesa premiums.
+Yes for travelers who want quieter nights, better monthly value, and practical transit without paying peak Roma or Condesa premiums.
 It is less scene-heavy, but often more livable for a longer stay.

 How should remote workers choose where to stay during the World Cup?